Donald Trump Called Jeff Sessions 'Mentally Retarded Dumb Southerner,' Bob Woodward's New Book Reports

-The new book Fear: Trump in the White House by Pulitzer Prize-winning Watergate journalist Bob Woodward contains a series of revelations highlighting chaos inside the Donald Trump administration, reveals Trump’s own behind-the-scenes feeling about moments in his term so far, and members of his administration — including that Trump called a speech condemning neo-Nazis “the biggest f*****g mistake I’ve made” and the “worst speech I’ve ever given,” according to a summary of the book by The Washington Post, the paper that has employed Woodward since 1971.
+The new book Fear: Trump in the White House by Pulitzer-Prize-winning Watergate journalist Bob Woodward contains a series of revelations highlighting chaos inside the Donald Trump administration and reveals Trump’s own behind-the-scenes feeling about moments in his term so far and members of his administration — including that Trump called a speech condemning neo-Nazis “the biggest f*****g mistake I’ve made” and the “worst speech I’ve ever given,” according to a summary of the book by the Washington Post, the paper that has employed Woodward since 1971.

-The book also reveals Trump’s true feelings about Attorney General Jeff Sessions, whom Trump has frequently attacked via Twitter including as recently as yesterday, as Vox.com reports.
-While Trump has lambasted Sessions on Twitter, Trump’s private opinion of the former Alabama Senator — who on February 28 of 2016, as Politico reported — became the first U.S. Senator to endorse Trump — is even lower than the low opinion he has expressed in public.
+The book also reveals Trump’s true feelings about Attorney General Jeff Sessions, whom Trump has frequently attacked via Twitter including as recently as yesterday, as Vox reports.
+While Trump has lambasted Sessions on Twitter, Trump’s private opinion of the former Alabama senator — who on February 28 of 2016, as Politico reported — became the first U.S. senator to endorse Trump — is even lower than the low opinion he has expressed in public.

 According to Woodward, Trump privately mocks Sessions’ southern accent — and has leveled blunt and tasteless insults at Sessions behind his back, according to a summary of the Woodward book by The Daily Beast.